arduino/docs-content/content/hardware/07.kits/maker/make-your-uno-kit/datasheet/datasheet.md

 # CONTENTS
 ## The Kit
 ### Application Examples
 The **Arduino Make Your UNO kit** is like any **Arduino UNO** board but created by yourself.
-The **UNO** board is the flagship product of Arduino.
+The **UNO** board is the flagship product of Arduino
 Regardless if you are new to the world of electronics or will use the **UNO** as a tool for education purposes or industry-related tasks.

-**First entry to electronics:** If this is your first project within coding and electronics, get started with our most used and documented board; **Arduino UNO** and create one by yourself using the **Arduino Make Your UNO kit** is a great choice.
+**First entry to electronics:** If this is your first project within coding and electronics, get started with our most used and documented board **Arduino UNO** and create one by yourself using the **Arduino Make Your UNO kit** is a great choice.
 It is equipped with the well-known ATmega328P processor, 14 digital input/output pins, 6 analog inputs, USB connections, ICSP header and a reset button.
 This board includes everything you will need for a great first experience with Arduino.

 **Education purposes:** Although the UNO board has been with us for about ten years, it is still widely used for various educational purposes and scientific projects.
 The **Arduino Make Your UNO kit** is the perfect way to teach and learn about basic circuits, electronics components, soldering and coding microcontrollers, being the perfect board to create basic and advanced projects of all kinds.